A look at endemic equilibria of compartmental epidemiological models and model control via vaccination and mitigation: Control of the SVE(R)IRS system

+In this section we analyze the SVE(R)IRS model as an affine control system with two controls of the form:

-The vaccine can be thought of as a control over the system to steer the variables to desired values.
-We can express our model as an affine control system with drift as follows.
-Let $u=\phi$ be our control and $q=(S, E, I, R, V)^T$ be our state.
-Then the dynamics are given by
+The vaccine can be thought of as a first control over the system to steer the variables to desired values.
+The second control represents non-pharmaceutical interventions such as lockdown, social distancing, and mask mandates, and can also account for virus mutations (and therefore a change in transmission rate) that impact the parameter $\beta$.
+Introducing $\hat q=(S,E,I,R,V)^t$, we have: